Sex and drugs: Decreased sexual function

+Reduced sensations

+Antidepressants, particularly SSRIs and SNRIs, cause delayed ejaculation and orgasm due to its function of retaining serotonin, which inhibits ejaculation.
+Similarly, antipsychotics also contribute to delayed ejaculation by affecting dopamine transporters, where dopamine plays a role in ejaculation via D2 receptors.

+SSRIs, SNRIs and some tri- and tetracyclic and other antidepressants inhibit reuptake of serotonin, thereby increasing serotonin in the body and decreasing their ability to produce lubricant in the vagina.
+It has been reported that around 42% of women that intake this type of medication have problems with orgasm production.
+Other medications such as antipsychotic drugs also reported signs of impaired orgasm.

+Intake of too much alcohol can potentially cause depressant effects on the CNS.
+These effects contribute to sensory dullness, which leads to a delay effect on orgasm and ejaculation.

 Date rape drugs

 A date rape drug is any drug that is an incapacitating agent which—when administered to another person—incapacitates the person and renders them vulnerable to a drug-facilitated sexual assault (DFSA), including rape.
 One of the most common types of DFSA are those in which a victim consumes a recreational drug such as alcohol that was administered surreptitiously.
-The other most common form of DFSA involves the non-surreptitiously-administered consumption of alcohol.
+The other most common form of DFSA involves the non-surreptitiously administered consumption of alcohol.
 Here, the victims in these cases are drinking voluntarily which then makes them unable to make informed decisions or give consent.

 Society and culture

 Chemsex

 Party and play, or chemsex, is the consumption of drugs to facilitate sexual activity.
 Sociologically, both terms refer to a subculture of recreational drug users who engage in high-risk sexual activities under the influence of drugs within groups.
 The term PnP is commonly used by gay men and other men who have sex with men (MSM) in North America, while chemsex is more associated with the gay scene in Europe.
 The drug of choice is typically methamphetamine, known as tina or T, but other drugs are also used, such as mephedrone, GHB, GBL and alkyl nitrites (known as poppers).